-If the battery reaches 5%, Solo will initiate an automatic landing at the current location to prevent a crash.
-If the battery level reaches 0% while in use, irreversible will occur and the battery should be discarded.
+If the battery reaches 5%, Solo will Return Home to prevent a crash.
+After landing, turn off Solo immediately; if the battery level reaches 0% at any time, irreversible damage will occur and the battery should be recycled.

 Figure 6.2.5.2: Controller - Critical Battery Alert